MedICSS 2022 will take place online.

 University College London (UCL) is London’s leading multidisciplinary university and was voted the 8th best university in the world, and number one for medical technology in Europe in the QS 2020 World University Rankings.

-University College London (UCL) was founded in 1826 as the first university institution established in London and the first in England to be entirely secular, to admit students regardless of their religion, and to admit women on equal terms with men.
-UCL’s main campus is located in the Bloomsbury area of central London, with a number of institutes and teaching hospitals elsewhere in central London.
+Founded in 1826, UCL was the first university in England to be entirely secular, admitting students regardless of their religion, and admitting women on equal terms with men.
+UCL’s main campus is located in the Bloomsbury area of central London, with several institutes and teaching hospitals elsewhere in central London.
 UCL is organised into 11 constituent faculties, within which there are over 100 departments, institutes and research centres.
-UCL has around 36,000 students and 11,000 staff (including around 6,000 academic staff and 980 professors).
-Measured by number of students it is both the largest higher education institution in London and largest postgraduate institution in the UK.
+UCL has around 42,000 students and 13,000 staff (including around 7,100 academic staff and 840 professors).
+Measured by the number of students, it is both the largest higher education institution in London and the largest postgraduate institution in the UK.
 UCL is part of three of the 11 biomedical research centres established by the NHS in England and is a founding member of the Francis Crick Institute and UCL Partners, the world’s largest academic health science centre.

+Accommodation[MedICSS 2022 will take place online, however we are keeping this information here as we may organise some in-person social events to complement MedICSS 2022.
+If you are planning to travel to London for these, please wait until we confirm the in-person events before making any bookings.]
 Accommodation in London is very varied and the central location of UCL means that attendees will have a wide range of options.
-One possibility is to investigate the availability of accommodation is the UCL student halls of residence which are often available during the summer months and can provide rooms close the venue.
-A list of nearby hotels is also available here and other alternatives can be found in alternative student accommodation providers.
+One possibility is to investigate the availability of accommodation in the UCL student halls of residence which are often available during the summer months and can provide rooms close to the venue.
+A list of nearby hotels is also available here or alternatively you can search student accommodation providers.